 Never an entrance fee, and operational year-round (snowshoes may be required in winter… a truly Canadian labyrinth experience!), the labyrinth was created to be shared.
 It is located on private property near Owen Sound, Ontario.
 Available to Off-Grid Retreat guests throughout their stay, we also welcome all labyrinth walkers by advance arrangement as availability allows (scroll down for visit request form).

-If a particular situation or question(s) bring you to the labyrinth, or if you just want to learn more about what they are and how they can be used, a Veriditas-Trained Labyrinth Facilitator is available to enhance your experience.
+If a particular issue or question(s) bring you to the labyrinth, or if you might like guidance, interpretation or illumination of the labyrinth experience, a Veriditas-Trained Labyrinth Facilitator is available.

 Peace · Clarity · Surrender